micheledexter/self-react-auth-shelf/README.md

 > NOTE: Do not clone this repository.

 * Don't Fork or Clone.
-Instead, click the `Clone or Download` button and select `Download Zip`.
+Instead, have one memeber of your group click the `Clone or Download` button and select `Download Zip`.
 * Unzip the project and start with the code in that folder.
 * Create a new GitHub project and push this code to the new repository.
 * Add members of your group to the repository.